M. Vincent van Mechelen

 DEFINITION AND CALCULATION FORMULAS

-Like any sequence, a chong-generated sequence has a definition formula and a calculation formula, as there is an essential difference between defining a sequence of numbers and calculating its members or 'terms'.
+Like any sequence, a chong-generated sequence has a definition formula and a calculation formula, as there is an essential difference between defining a sequence of numbers and calculating its terms or 'members'.
+While defining a sequence of numbers, size or other properties of the individual terms do not play a role.
+It is the relation between the terms which count.
 (See the paragraph on definition and calculation in my article A Substantive Terminology for Sequences and Cycles.)

 The definition formula tells you how a new term xn+1 follows after and from (usually) one or more previous terms.
 Its general form is xn+1= fd(xn, xn-1, xn-2, ... x1, x0) in which d stands for definition.
 The definition formula may be considered an 'indirect access' formula, since it does not give the value of a term in a direct way, but only via the previous term or one or more other terms preceding it.
 A chong-generated sequence on the lth level of iteration, that is, a chong-l-generated sequence has a definition formula of which the operator is of level l-1.
 In the first chong-3 sequence (after the trivial 1重3b one) the definition formula is xn+1= xn22, with n≥0 and x0=2.
 Note that the value 2 occurs in the chong-3 table as the value for a=2 and b=1.
 This initial value is the source of the sequence generated and cannot be left out of the formula, even if we are interested in squares, and especially squares of squares, only.
 Note also that the index s which will be used for the squares of squares, starting with 0 for the number 4 and 1 for the number 16, is not the same as the index n in the definition formula, starting with 0 for the number 2, 1 for the number 4 and 2 for the number 16!
 Since the definition formula uses merely a chong-2 operator, which is a pre-universalization operator, we can express the definition formula simply as xn+1=xn2.